We have information you must know before you buy the Eldorado.

 We want to send it to you, along with other pricing insights.

 We will not spam you, and will never sell your email.
 You may unsubscribe at any time.

 StabiliTrak uses yaw and lateral-acceleration sensors in conjunction with the suspension, steering and ABS to detect oversteer (fishtailing) or understeer (front-end washout).
 Immediately upon sensing either of these conditions, StabiliTrak applies braking to the one wheel that can help to regain stability.
-Various top-line builders are using these systems now and, presuming the laws of physics haven't been too grievously violated by the driver, they really work.
+Several top-line automakers are using these systems now and, presuming the laws of physics haven't been too grievously violated by the driver, they really work.

 Magnasteer actively varies the amount of power-assist given the steering, more at low speeds to decrease steering effort, with increasingly less at higher speeds, where increased steering effort has a steadying effect.

 Cadillac has pulled out all the high-tech stops for its Eldorado Touring Coupe.
 The Northstar engine, the silky smooth transmission and the suspension tuning are first rate.